eosnetworkfoundation/grant-framework/applications/eosreddit.md

 - Are there any other projects similar to yours in the EOSIO ecosystem?
   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?
-  - Yes, currently some of the users within EOS post on Reddit, but not daily, EOS NATION and EOS SUPPORT post important details whenever needed.
+  Yes, currently some of the users within EOS post on Reddit, but not daily, EOS NATION and EOS SUPPORT post important details whenever needed.
 The difference of our proposal is that we intend to have Reddit active daily, with any relevant information.

 ## Team

 ### Team members

+- **Team Leader:**
-- **Team Leader:** Verónica Díaz
+- Verónica Díaz
-  - Founder of Creamy Vanilla the first Smoothies store in EOS.
-Just like the Vanill Creamy collection on AtomicHub.
-  - Community Manager of EOSTARTER.
-  - Working bee and administrator in EOS BEES in Spanish.
-  - Active Eden member.
-  - Defibox administrator in Spanish.
-  - Ambassador of EOS SUPPORT in Spanish.
-  - And moderator of different channels and social networks (EOS COMMUNITY DISCORD, EOS FACEBOOK, EOS REDDIT, EOS TELEGRAM AND EDEN ON EOS)
 - Nelson Aular

 ### Legal Structure